psu-libraries/researcher-metadata/README.md

 publication records that exist in the database using several different attributes, and it will put any publication records that appear to be the same into groups.
 This allows admin users to review the groups and pick which record in the group to keep.
 This task is designed to be idempotent, so it can be safely run multiple times.
 Subsequent imports of the same data will then not recreate the discarded duplicates.
-The procedure that finds and groups duplicate publications is also run as part of the `rake import:all` task.

 ### Merging Duplicate Publication Records
 Whenever we import a new publication, we create a record in two different tables in the database.
 We create a record